OyBcSt/cgem-schism/README.md

 This is not a production repo!
 The purpose is for testing code changes.
 The general workflow is to `git commit` locally and only do a `push` to GitHub when everything is working, then after the push, make necessary changes to the Python/Notebook.
 That narrows the **OMG it's broken!** window a bit, but not completely.
 If we're broken, please come back later.

+## How to use the Notebooks
+- Clicking on the "launch binder" icon will start a Notebook
+- Be patient, it might take some time.
+It is starting up a VM (little computer in the cloud), installing all the necessary Python packages, and loading the data...and all for free!
+- Once you start one Notebook, you can click the folder icon on the left and access any other Notebook.
+You don't have to launch a new Binder.

-## Compile and run CGEM and make basic plots
+### Compile and run CGEM and make basic plots
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem.ipynb)

-## Run CGEM with different temperatures
+### Run CGEM with different temperatures
 Shows how to change an input with f90nml command, then rerun the code to check results.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem_testing.ipynb)

-## Check all variables after code changes
+### Check all variables after code changes
 This notebook prints each variable at each k layer

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem_check.ipynb)

-## Check Phytoplankton dynamics with different parameters
+### Check Phytoplankton dynamics with different parameters
 This notebook shows how to change parameters and makes plots of each phytoplankton group at layer k=1.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lisalenorelowe/cgem-schism.git/HEAD?labpath=cgem_A6.ipynb)

+## Changing things in Binder
+Using Binder, you can actually modify code/makefile and recompile, change the namelists, add to the Python library or the Notebooks...

+If you make changes, figure out some good parameters, or develop new Python code to look at stuff, SAVE your work locally!
+The Notebooks, nml files, cgem.py, everything new you created will disappear forever when Binder stops.

 ## That's it for now!
 If you happen to be browsing and see something odd, please open an Issue and let us know.

-If you browse, and make changes, figure out some good parameters, or develop new Python code to look at stuff, SAVE your work locally!
-The Notebooks, nml files, cgem.py, everything new thing you created will disappear forever when Binder stops.

 Thanks!